-A doctor can conduct both a physical exam and a lab test to determine if there is any justifying medical issue that could contribute to the symptoms.
+A doctor can conduct both a physical exam and a lab test to determine if any justifying medical issue could contribute to the symptoms.

 A doctor may also ask the patient to keep a journal of their daily moods, sleeping patterns, and any other important information as part of a bipolar diagnosis.